AutoDQM/autodqm_ml.github.io/index.md

          or delete the old outputs.
 ```

+You can also check any of the settings that were used for a given run of `scripts/train.py` through the `json` file that is written to `output_dir`.

 Next, we can train AutoEncoders and compare their performance to the PCAs.
 Rather than having two separate output files for the PCA and the AutoEncoder, we can save the results all in one file by using the output from the previous step:
 ```
 python scripts/train.py